What To Expect

 We acknowledge that parents are the primary religious educators of their children and affirm all family units, however they define themselves.

 Through our programming we strive to provide a safe community where children and youth can question and grow their spirits.
 Parents can help create a safe community by talking with their children and youth about our TUUC covenant which includes embracing diversity in all forms, including age, race, gender, and affectional expression, socio-economic situation, and faith perspective.

 How your child and family will be successful in RE:

 - Encourage regular attendance in our Sunday program.
 We realize that there are occasions when families are unable to be at church.
 We also know that children and youth benefit from regular attendance so we ask that you attend as consistently as possible.

 - Volunteer to help with the program.
 You are welcome to volunteer at any time after you have been attending for six months.
 Classroom volunteers should speak with the DRE for more information.
 You will be asked to sign a Code of Ethics, provide permission and information for a background check, and complete a mandatory orientation.

 - Keep us updated.
 Let us know if your child has special needs or if there is a particular family or world event that is impacting your child or youth.
 If something doesn’t seem right after a particular Sunday, give the DRE a call or send an email.

 - Sign up for the RE email list.
 When you receive an invitation to join the class email group, please do so.
 Much of our communication is done electronically and this will keep you up to date on what is happening in your child’s class.

 It is critical that parents or guardians provide us with information such as special needs, allergies, or family circumstances so that we may serve each of your children in the best possible way.
-If you have questions or need clarification about the responsibilities of registration, please contact Indigo Lewis, DRE, at email@example.com
+If you have questions or need clarification about the responsibilities of registration, please contact our administrator Sharon Gold at firstname.lastname@example.org.

 Children and Youth Religious Exploration FAQ Sheet